-Technology may make our lives a little easier, but when it comes to cleaning, sometimes the old tried and true ways work best.
+Technology may make our lives a bit easier, but when it comes to cleaning, sometimes the old tried and true ways that our ancestors used work the best.
 In fact, some of the best cleaning hacks you’ll find come from generations past.
-If you’re looking to up your cleaning game this year, these old-fashioned cleaning hacks will help make your home sparkling clean in no time.
+If you’re looking to up your cleaning game this year, these old-fashioned cleaning hacks will help you get your home sparkling clean in no time.

 What I love most about these easy cleaning tips is that most of them involve natural ingredients you probably already have at home.